admiralorbiter/azul-analysis-tool/docs/planning/EPIC_D_WEB_UI_PLANNING.md

 - ✅ Undo/redo works reliably with visual feedback
 - ✅ Engine responds automatically with best move
 - ✅ Move history is tracked and displayable
-- 🔄 Multiple variations can be explored (partially implemented)
+- ✅ Multiple variations can be explored with branching system
-- 🔄 Positions can be exported/imported (partially implemented)
+- ✅ Positions can be exported/imported with full state preservation
-- 🔄 Moves can be annotated with comments (partially implemented)
+- ✅ Moves can be annotated with comments and timestamps
+- ✅ Multi-player support with active player tracking
+- ✅ Game mode switching (Sandbox/Analysis/Setup)
+- ✅ Turn management with auto-advance option

 ### **D5 Success Criteria**
 - ✅ Game logs can be uploaded and parsed